METALS-London copper slips on U.S.-China trade deal uncertainty

 U.S. President Donald Trump issued a fresh threat against China on Tuesday, saying Washington would raise tariffs on Chinese imports if no deal was reached with Beijing to end the spat.

-COPPER WEEK: Jiangxi Copper Co , one of China’s biggest copper smelters, needs treatment and refining charges (TC/RCs) of around $75 a tonne and 7.5 cents a pound to avoid losing money, its vice president of trading said on Wednesday.
+COPPER WEEK: Two leading Chinese copper smelters, Jiangxi Copper Co and Daye Nonferrous Metals Group, need charges for processing copper concentrate into metal to be higher than the current spot rate to avoid losing money.

-COPPER WEEK: Freeport McMoRan Inc expects treatment and refining charges for copper concentrates in 2020 to be “well below” last year’s levels as Chinese smelting capacity is expected to rise, a senior company executive said on Tuesday.
+COPPER WEEK: Freeport McMoRan Inc expects treatment and refining charges for copper concentrates in 2020 to be “well below” last year’s levels as Chinese smelting capacity is expected to rise.

 TRADE TALKS: A “phase one” trade deal between the United States and China was supposed to be a limited agreement that would allow leaders from both countries to claim an easy victory while soothing financial markets.